dyoo/gui-world/examples/product-configuration/README.txt

+The model is a simplification of the Bike.pm that only includes Pedals, Shoes, Rims, Tires, and Extra accessories.

 bike-1.ss: tell the user if a rule is being violated.

 bike-2.ss: restrict user choices if a change in an attribute will violate a rule.

+bike-3.ss: automatically adjust